Madhoneybees/discord-nft-verifier/README.md

-# Mad Bears NFT Verification Bot
+# NFT Verification Bot

 A Discord bot for the Mad Bears community that automatically verifies NFT ownership on Berachain and assigns appropriate Discord roles based on holdings.
+The bot can be configured for any NFT collection on EVM chains.
+Extending functionality can be achieved with ease.

 ## 🚀 Features